1) The Problem and the Cross

 The cross achieved reconciliation — the restoration of the relationship that sin broke.
 It’s not a debt to be paid.
 It’s not a second chance to prove our worth.
 It’s the bridge God built to bring us back close to Him.

 Read carefully: “There is therefore now no condemnation to them which are in Christ Jesus.”
-If you are in Christ, the issue is settled.
-Not partially.
-Not provisionally.
-Settled.
+If you are in Christ, you do not need to live under condemnation.
+Your security is in Him, and the walk continues by faith.

 What Now?